laminlabs/lamin-blog/docs/spatialdata.md

 ## Querying spatial datasets by biological metadata

-Every SpatialData `.zarr` stored in LaminDB is a queryable `Artifact` annotated with biological & operational metadata.
+Every SpatialData object in LaminDB is a queryable `Artifact` annotated with biological & operational metadata.
-This means you can query datasets by tissue, assay, disease, cell type, project, source code, etc. — without knowing file paths or folder structures, but based on registries for the features and entities you care about.
+This means you can query datasets by any feature and entity you care about without relying on brittle file paths and folder structures.
+For example, this queries two features `assay` and `disease`:

 :::::{tab-set}